 Edited to add (not included in recorded version): We need a strong ego to be able to open ourselves up to the unconscious without being overwhelmed by it.
 The unconscious includes intuition, nonverbal and experiential knowing, but it also includes ‘animal instinct’ and base nature.
 “The unconscious is wild and untamed, often leading us down self-destructive paths that leave us baffled by our own decisions.”
 To access True Self and live healthy and hopeful we need to be able to hold the tension between the two, to be in the discomfort of paradox without losing ourselves in the darkness.
 (Source: Spellbound, Dr. Daniel Z. Lieberman)

 We learn to use our voice here and we may not always do so gracefully.
 We learn to set boundaries and may tilt a little far as we learn to sense our own needs and wants and give ourselves permission to claim them.
 This is a place of truth-telling including naming our trauma and the things we’ve suppressed or ignored in order to feel safe or belong.
 We strip away more and more and more, and when we think we’re done, we strip away still more.
 We learn to quiet the outside noise so that we can recognize the sound of our inner voice.
 And we deepen self-trust.

-At this layer of the journey, we encounter our ego and shadow.
+At this layer of the journey, we encounter our ego at play, and our shadow – the less comfortable or flattering parts of Self.
 “Anxiety is the name for the distance between the ego and the deep self” writes mythologist and storyteller, Michael Meade.